UBC-STAT/stat-201/README.md

 > We are using this same template in STAT 200, 201, 301, 450, and 538.

 > There are some top menus (and submenus) that is also possible to add/remove.
 Right now, there's a specific workflow for that (by editing simultaneously multiple html file in vscode) -- e.g., add a navigation menu for the assignments.

+> I can help you with that if you need.
+I plan on soon making a more automatic process.